-State 1 is obtained after addition of isolated mitochondria to air-saturated isoosmotic/isotonic respiration medium containing $P_i$ , but no fuel substrates and no adenylates, i.e., AMP, ADP, ATP.
+State 1 is obtained after addition of isolated mitochondria to air-saturated isoosmotic/isotonic respiration medium containing P_i, but no fuel substrates and no adenylates, i.e., AMP, ADP, ATP.

-State 2 is induced by addition of a 'high' concentration of ADP (typically 100 to 300 $\mu$ M), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
+State 2 is induced by addition of a 'high' concentration of ADP (typically 100 to 300 μM), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
 State 2 is then obtained at a low respiratory activity limited by exhausted endogenous fuel substrate availability (Table 3).
-If addition of specific inhibitors of respiratory complexes-such as rotenone-does not cause a further decline of $O_2$ flux, State 2 is equivalent to the ROX state (See below.).
+If addition of specific inhibitors of respiratory complexes-such as rotenone-does not cause a further decline of O2 flux, State 2 is equivalent to the ROX state (See below.).
 If inhibition is observed, undefined endogenous fuel substrates are a confounding factor of pathway control, contributing to the effect of subsequently externally added substrates and inhibitors.
-In contrast to the original protocol, an alternative sequence of titration steps is frequently applied, in which the alternative 'State 2' has an entirely different meaning, when this second state is induced by addition of fuel substrate without ADP (LEAK-state; in contrast to State 2 defined in Table 1 as a ROX state), followed by addition of ADP.
+In contrast to the original protocol, an alternative sequence of titration steps is frequently applied, in which the alternative 'State 2' has an entirely different meaning, when this second state is induced by addition of fuel substrate without ADP or ATP (LEAK-state; in contrast to State 2 defined in Table 1 as a ROX state).
+Some researchers have called this condition as "pseudostate 4" because it has no significant concentrations of adenine nucleotides and hence it is not a near-physiological condition, although it should be used for calculating the net OXPHOS-capacity, P-L.